utsho-2025/cs30-major-project/proposal.md

 # CS30 Major Project

 ## Description
-tell me what youre going to build......
+I am trying to make a clone of Slither io. (the snake multiplayer game)

 ## Needs to have list
-  - thing 1
-  - thing 2
+  - Suitable ai for competition
+  - a functioning snake
-  - etc
+  - good ui
+  - dots scatered around the map for food and so the snake gets bigger

 ## Nice to have list
+  - something to customize your snake
-  - other thing
+  - ???
-  - yet one more thing